 How can Intellectual Property be protected?

 The keys to protecting patentable intellectual property are timely disclosure and early involvement with the Chair of the University Intellectual Property Committee.
 Untimely disclosure of intellectual property through presentations and publications can cause the immediate loss of all international patents rights and generally gives the University and the inventor only one year to submit patent materials for US patents.
-If it is suspected that a body of research contains the elements of an invention, the Associate Vice President for Research, Dr. Janet A. Haggerty, should be contacted before submission of papers for publication and before thesis or dissertation defenses or other public disclosures relating to the research are made to insure that our intellectual property rights are protected.
+If it is suspected that a body of research contains the elements of an invention, the Vice Provost for Research, Dr. Janet A. Haggerty, should be contacted before submission of papers for publication and before thesis or dissertation defenses or other public disclosures relating to the research are made to insure that our intellectual property rights are protected.

 The University uses Non-Disclosure Agreements to protect intellectual property when sharing of such information is required for both internal and external disclosures.
 Such agreements are available and should be used whenever it is expected that inventions, in particular, may be developed in University activities, including class activities.
 You can seek additional information from Debbie Newton, Director, Research and Sponsored Programs.